bmhking/Parcel_value_app/README.md

 - Optimizing the dashboard so it costs less to run on GCP
 - Add loading tooltips when rendering the map to improve UI (basic Shiny capabilities cannot cover deck.gl maps)
 - Plot the parcels on their actual parcel map since the parcel shapefile is too large for my computer to run
+- Find a way to implement "reverse mode" - highlighting parcels with a low value per sqft
+- Explore other color schemes